nirajan-khatiwada/quick-reference/content/raw/raw.md

 Python and C++ behave differently in this case.

 **In Python:**
+In C++ the variable name in class A and B are two separate variables stored in different memory locations, but in Python, there is only one instance variable name per object.
+When class B's constructor sets self.name = "rame", it overwrites the single instance variable that belongs to the object.ie.
+B doesnt have different name variable in python instead it uses the same variable from A.

  When we call `display_b()`, it first checks if the function is available in class B. Since it's found in class B, it executes that function.
 The first line `self.display()` then it again checks for the display function in class B first.
 If not found, it looks in class A .
-Since it's not found in class B, it finds and executes the function from class A. While executing the function from class A, Inside the display function, it need variable `name`, so it first looks for the variable in class B. If not found, it looks in class A. Here, it finds the variable `name` in class B and uses that value.
-So when we call the display function, it prints "name is rame from b".
+Since it's not found in class B, it finds and executes the function from class A. While executing the function from class A, Inside the display function, it need variable `name`, so it first looks for the variable in class A.

- The next line `print("name is", self.name, "from b")` is in a function of class B, so it uses the variable from class B.
+ The next line `print("name is", self.name, "from b")` is in a function of class B, but variable `name` is not found in class B, so it looks in class A and finds it there.since in B no duplicate variable is created as it uses the variable from class A.